manhhv87/agri-fly/README.md

 * to get it: run `sudo apt install cmake-qt-gui`

-* then open the app:
+* then open the app: `cmake-gui'

-* where is the source code: $PATH TO REPOSITORY$
+* where is the source code: /home/manhhv/AICode/agri-fly

-* where to build the binaries: $PATH TO REPOSITORY$/Build (this will ask to make new directory and say yes)
+* where to build the binaries: /home/manhhv/AICode/agri-fly/Build (this will ask to make new directory and say yes)

-* Click Configure, then:
+* Click `Configure`, then:

-* Select "Unix makefiles" and "Use default native compilers"
+* Select `Unix makefiles` and `Use default native compilers`

-* Click configure until the red items disappear
+* Click `Configure' until the red items disappear

-* Click Generate
+* Click `Generate`

 Now the code is ready to be compiled.